Based in Houston, Texas, The Honorable Nancy F. Atlas Intellectual Property American Inn of Court

-(Atlas IP Inn) provides the Sponsored Scholarship Grants program for judicial clerks (SSG-Clerks) to facilitate newly-authored scholarship on Intellectual Property & Information Law (IPIL) by Federal Appellate Court clerks or District Court clerks.
+(Atlas IP Inn) provides the Sponsored Scholarship Grants program for judicial clerks (SSG-Clerks) to facilitate newly-authored scholarship on intellectual property or information law by Federal Appellate Court clerks or District Court clerks.

 The SSG program for judicial clerks is administered for the Atlas IP Inn by the IPIL Institute at the University of Houston Law Center.
 As one of the nation's leading programs for the study of intellectual